Frederic Marlett Bell-Smith: Lights of a City Street

 Bell-Smith also created many paintings of late Victorian and Edwardian eastern Canada and Britain.
 One of his most famous and playful paintings is Lights of a City Street, which portrays the intersection of Yonge and King Streets in Toronto in 1894.
 Bell-Smith depicted himself in the painting as the man buying a newspaper, his son is the man raising his hat, and the policeman is Bill Redford, the constable actually stationed at the corner.

+The painting shows the warm accents of his later work and that he was sensitive to French Impressionism likely due to his studies abroad and with Thomas Alexander Harrison.

 Painting Queen Victoria

-In connection with a series of paintings related to the death of Prime Minister Sir John Thompson in 1894, Bell-Smith managed to negotiate a sitting with Queen Victoria, who normally disliked having her portrait taken by anyone aside from a few select photographers.
-According to Bell-Smith, he followed the advice of a Canadian senator to approach Lord Clinton and Hafiz Abdul Karim about a sitting with the Queen, but received discouraging replies from both men.
-Bell-Smith was able to obtain sittings with Princesses Beatrice and Louise, whose husband, the Marquis of Lorne, was a former Governor General of Canada and an advocate of Bell-Smith.
+In connection with a series of paintings related to the death of Prime Minister Sir John Thompson in 1894, Bell-Smith managed to negotiate a sitting with Queen Victoria, who normally disliked having her portrait taken by anyone aside from a few select portraitists.
+According to Bell-Smith, he followed the advice of a Canadian senator to approach Lord Clinton and Abdul Karim about a sitting with the Queen, but, received discouraging replies from both men.
+Bell-Smith was able to obtain sittings with Princesses Beatrice and Louise, the latter being married to the Duke of Argyll, who was a former Governor General of Canada and an advocate of Bell-Smith.
 The Princesses used their influence to persuade the Queen to sit for Bell-Smith.
-The cordial sitting lasted for over an hour, during which Queen Victoria permitted Bell-Smith to position her as he wished.
-Princess Louise, an artist herself, offered Bell-Smith advice.
-The Queen also spoke to her daughters and other attendants about her grandchildren (mostly in German).
+The cordial sitting lasted for over an hour, during which Queen Victoria permitted Bell-Smith to position her as he wished; Princess Louise, an artist herself, offered Bell-Smith advice.
+The Queen also spoke (mostly in German) to her daughters and other attendants about her grandchildren.
 At the end of the sitting, the Queen approved Bell-Smith’s work.
 This anecdotal episode demonstrated Bell-Smith’s influence and popularity in Britain.
-Indeed, Bell-Smith contemplated moving to Britain in the 1890s, but he decided to divide his time between Canada and Europe.

-Bell-Smith continued to paint until his death, although he was less active towards the end of his life.
+Indeed, Bell-Smith contemplated moving to Britain in the 1890s.
+However, he decided to divide his time between Canada and Europe, continuing to paint until his death, becoming less active towards the end of his life.

 Honours

-He made a member of the Royal Canadian Academy of Arts in 1886.
-He also belonged to the Society of Canadian Artists (1867) which he helped found; the Ontario Society of Artists (1872), of which he was made President (1905-1908); the Royal British Colonial Society of Artists (1908); the Palette Club, Montreal (1892); and the New Water Colour Society, Toronto (1900).
+He was a founding member of the Royal Canadian Academy of Arts in 1880 and was listed as an Associate member.
+He also belonged to the Society of Canadian Artists (1867) which he helped found; a founder member of the Ontario Society of Artists (1872), of which he was president (1905-1908); the Western Art League (1881); the Royal British Colonial Society of Artists (1908); the Palette Club, Montreal (1892); and the New Water Colour Society, Toronto (1900).
+In 1908 he was a founding member of the Arts and Letters Club of Toronto.